 Thunderbolt 3 uses the USB-C connector because it has several advantages.
 Mainly, the speed increase achieved with the USB-C connector as well as the small form factor.

 Note too that Thunderbolt is an Intel technology and only supported/used on Intel motherboards.
 As of now, AMD motherboards do not support the Thunderbolt interface.

 As noted above, Thunderbolt 3 uses the USB-C connector.
 Not all USB-C ports are Thunderbolt 3 however.
 Look for the lightning bolt next to the port for confirmation.

-Want to know what the different version of USB are?
+Want to know what the different versions of USB are?
 Read my article titled:

 What Are The Different Versions Of USB?